leonardaguanta/bbbvideocontest/dev/wp-content/plugins/frontend-uploader/readme.txt

 	return $mime_types;
 }`

-= There's no captcha! =
+= What about spam protection? =
-The plugin uses Akismet as spam protection (you have to have Akismet installed and configured).
-Just enable Akismet support in the plugin's settings and voila.
+The plugin supports Akismet (must be installed and configured properly) and Recaptcha.
+Just enable it in plugin settings.

 = Configuration Filters =